SCS-CBU-CED-IAM/foldersigner-ais/README.md

-foldersigner-ais
+foldersigner-docker
 ================================

-This is the source repository for the docker image at https://hub.docker.com/r/swisscomtds/foldersigner-ais/
+This is the source repository for the docker image at https://hub.docker.com/r/swisscomtds/foldersigner-docker/

 Digitally sign or timestamp PDF's in a specific folder over Swisscom All-in Signing Service.